amitdas022/application-demo/README.md

 1.  **User Login**: Implements secure user login via the backend using Okta CIC's **Authorization Code Flow**.

 2.  **Okta User Management**: The backend interacts with the Okta Management API using an API Token to perform administrative tasks on users (e.g., CRUD operations, group/role assignments).
+This endpoint also includes **server-side authorization** to ensure only legitimate administrators can trigger these operations.

 **Note**: The primary focus is on the backend API endpoints (`/api/auth.js` for login, `/api/okta-user-management.js` for admin tasks) and their interaction with Okta CIC.
 A simple frontend is included to demonstrate these backend functionalities.